Students who enroll in summer courses at Massasoit Community College may qualify for financial assistance to help pay for those courses.

 The FSEOG program is a campus-based program that provides awards for students with exceptional financial need.
 Priority consideration will be given to students who have an expected contribution of $0, are enrolled in at least six credits over the course of the Summer Semester, and who received a Federal Pell Grant during the 2022 – 2023 academic year.
 FSEOG is awarded during the summer on a funds available basis.

 Please see the Financial Aid website for additional information about the Federal Direct Loan program, including loan terms and annual/aggregate limits.

-If you did not previously borrow during the 2018 – 2019 academic year, you may also need to complete a Master Promissory Note and Loan Entrance Counseling at StudentLoans.gov.
+If you did not previously borrow during the 2022 – 2023 academic year, you may also need to complete a Master Promissory Note and Loan Entrance Counseling at studentaid.gov.

-For students that have submitted a 2018-2019 FAFSA to Massasoit prior to June 6th, 2019, and have a calculated expected family contribution (EFC), which will be the case for the vast majority of applicants, summer financial aid awards made prior to June 6th will be tentatively based on the number of eligible credits for which you are registered at the time of awarding.
+For students that have submitted a 2022-2023 FAFSA to Massasoit by June 1st, 2023, and have a calculated expected family contribution (EFC), which will be the case for the vast majority of applicants, summer financial aid awards will be tentatively based on the number of eligible credits for which you are registered at the time of awarding.
 If your actual enrollment on the census date differs from the enrollment status on which your tentative summer financial aid award was originally based, it may be adjusted and/or cancelled.
-Pell Grant awards made on or after June 6th will be based on eligible credits as of June 6th.

-* Exception: Students that have not submitted a 2018-2019 FAFSA with a calculated EFC as of June 5, 2019 will have their Pell Grant eligibility based on their enrollment status as of the date Massasoit receives their FAFSA with a calculated EFC.
+* Exceptions: Students that have not submitted a 2022 – 2023 FAFSA with a calculated EFC as of June 1, 2023 will have their Pell Grant eligibility based on their enrollment status as of the date Massasoit receives their FAFSA with a calculated EFC.
 If you are not enrolled as of that date, Pell Grant eligibility will be based on your enrollment status as of the first day that you enroll, so it is important that you register for all classes on the same day, regardless of session.
 Also, students who enroll in Summer II session classes only will have their Pell Grant eligibility based on the their enrollment as of the date that they register for their Summer II Session classes, so it is important that students enrolling in only Summer II session classes enroll in all classes on the same day.